 It’s official: big changes are taking place in terms of how employees, business units and organizations communicate.
 The use of mobile and social technologies, immediate access to data and constant connectivity are now the dominant factors and, we are told, are second nature for Millennials, the so-called ‘digital natives’.

 So does that mean such developments are alien to anybody over the age of thirty?
 Absolutely not.

 A key difference between Millennials (born 1980-1993) and older employees is the fact that they have grown up immersed in the digital revolution.
 However, this doesn’t make social business any less accessible to Generation Xers (born 1965-1979) and Baby Boomers (born 1954-1964).
 It doesn’t mean that employees of all ages aren’t striving towards- and indeed, achieving- the same level of digital proficiency as Millennials.

-Millennials are set to make up about 50 percent of the US workforce by 2020, but employers who see this as a reason to optimize their culture for younger employees may be missing the point.
-Staying relevant in the digital landscape may be less about catering to Millennials than applying their most prominent strengths to the overall company culture; instilling a ‘millennial mindset’ that fosters collaboration and productivity across generations.
+Experts are saying that millennials will make up about 50 percent of the US workforce by 2020; but employers who see this as a reason to optimize their culture for younger employees may be missing the point.
+So, staying relevant in the digital landscape may be less about catering to Millennials; and more about applying their most prominent strengths to the overall company culture.
+Therefore instilling a ‘millennial mindset’ that fosters collaboration and productivity across generations.

 The Millennial Mindset

 Millennials are often described as being open-minded with a strong sense of community and a desire to have a positive impact on the company they work for.
 But in this respect, they are no different from Generation Xers and Baby Boomers; they have simply entered the job market at a time when such ambitions are becoming more attainable- thanks in no small part to new technology and global connectivity.